Tenancy Agreement for a Flat

-If there is more than one tenant and they are all on the one tenancy agreement, the rent agreed is the total rent payable, and the tenants are jointly responsible for the rent.
+If there is more than one tenant and they are all on the one AST Agreement, the rent agreed is the total rent payable, and the tenants are jointly responsible for the rent.
 This means that if one tenant does not pay, the other is still responsible for the full rent.

 Does this tenancy agreement for a house cover the new ban on tenant fees?

 Yes.
 This document is compliant with the Tenant Fees Act of 2019.
 It excludes fees prohibited under the Act.